pulumi/pulumi-hugo/themes/default/content/blog/announcing-pulumiup-conference-2024/index.md

 ### Selection Criteria

 At PulumiUP, diversity and originality are celebrated.
 We welcome proposals from all corners of the tech community and prioritize fresh perspectives and solutions.
-Regardless on where you are in the world, we want to hear from you.
+Regardless of where you are in the world, we want to hear from you.
 Whether you're a seasoned speaker or a first-timer, we encourage you to submit your ideas.
 Just remember, no vendor pitches allowed!

 ### Talk Formats and Themes